JoshSeyda/barlight/README.md

 ## Goals

 Ultimately we are working towards a gamified, multi-tier, scoped experience building out from the service worker as both the content creator and connection mediator.
 Their customers, can follow them, and depending on their interactions, gain higher degrees of connection and access on the platform.
 Venues, as of yet, are only associated locations, but we will be building out their accounts and features.
 Eventually service workers will be able to leave reviews about customers and venues, as well as post status updates and scoped events.
-Venues will be able to post job listings and recieve curated applications inside the network.
+Venues will be able to post job listings and receive curated applications inside the network.
 Eventually, Barlight will be positioned as an optimized solution for industry specific advertising and networking.

 ## Components